 Yes, you can Uber in Italy but it’s not the same.
 It’s available in Rome and Milan.
 Additionally, only Uber Black is available, meaning higher prices and nicer vehicles.
 If you don’t mind the slight price increase, then Uber is perfectly safe to use in Italy.

 In Italy, you need a license or permit to do pretty much anything.
 Want to hand out flyers on the street in front of your pizza place?
 Well, you’ll need a permit.

 Explain the Colosseum to friends?
 Well, you’ll need a guide license.
 Feel free to drink red wine or eat organic pasta without a permit, but the people producing those items will need to get one!

 To drive customers around Rome or any other Italian city, you’ll need to be a registered NCC driver with an NCC medallion.
 It takes about six months to, an exam, and a few hundred euros to get the driver’s license.
 Once you get the license you’ll need to purchase an NCC medallion.
 This can cost from 20,000€ in a place like Calabria to 90,000€ in a place like Rome.
 Next, you’ll have to buy a nice car too and you’re set.

 The high cost to enter this market is the very reason Uber cannot be operated by random drivers.
-In Italy it is about two things.
-First, safety and second is control over the market.
+In Italy, it is about two things.
+First is, safety and second is control over the market.